maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ![MotorPair Sync](images/motorpairsync.png)

-Looking at this graph I have the following obeservations
+Looking at this graph I have the following observations
 - It is symmetrical (positive versus negative steering) - that's good.
 - Let's only look at positive steering 0..100 (steer to the right).
 - The left wheel has constant speed (800) over nearly the full range (0 to ~90) - make sense.